zverror/br-free/README.md

 1. Add this repository to your Coolify instance
 2. Set the required environment variables:
-   - `BASEROW_PUBLIC_URL`: Your public URL
+   - `PUBLIC_URL`: Your public URL
 3. Deploy using the provided docker-compose.yml

-## Modified Files
+## Modified Components

-The following files have been modified to enable premium features:
+The platform includes enhanced functionality through the following components:
-- `premium/backend/src/baserow_premium/license/handler.py`
+- Advanced license management
-- `premium/web-frontend/modules/baserow_premium/fieldTypes.js`
+- Extended field types
-- `premium/web-frontend/modules/baserow_premium/components/PremiumModal.vue`
+- Premium UI components
-- `premium/web-frontend/modules/baserow_premium/components/views/grid/fields/GridViewFieldAIGenerateValuesContextItem.vue`
+- AI integration for field values
-- `premium/web-frontend/modules/baserow_premium/mixins/fieldAI.js`
+- AI-enhanced mixins

-## Important Note
+## Development

-This is a modified version of Baserow and should be used for development/testing purposes only.
-For production use, please consider purchasing a proper Baserow license to support the project.
+This platform is designed for development and testing purposes.
+For production use, please ensure compliance with all relevant licenses and terms of service.